chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 ### Smarter SVGs

 I went all in for this version to use the [Cheerio library](https://cheerio.js.org/).
 This allows me to write standard SVG files instead of NJK with conditionally injected attributes.
-It's a lot cleaner, and doesn't require any code edits after I'm done optimising the SVG.
-I can provide all the attributes I need to the bespoke `svg` shortcode I made (see [my article about SVGs in Eleventy](/blog/manage-your-svg-files-with-eleventys-render-plugin/), though note that Cheerio wasn't used at that time) and not worry about the right format and whatnot.
+It’s a lot cleaner, and doesn't require any code edits after I’m done optimising the SVG.
+I can provide all the attributes I need to the bespoke `svg` shortcode I made (see [my article about SVGs in Eleventy](/blog/manage-your-svg-files-with-eleventys-render-plugin/), though note that Cheerio wasn’t used at that time) and not worry about the right format and whatnot.

-It is more costly to run Cheerio instead of inlining NJK instructions, but I don't use a lot of SVGs, and also, if the options are identical, I cache the processed result so that if two different pages use the same SVG, it only gets run once, saving a little bit of time.
+It is more costly to run Cheerio instead of inlining NJK instructions, but I don’t use a lot of SVGs, and also, if the options are identical, I cache the processed result so that if two different pages use the same SVG, it only gets run once, saving a little bit of time.

 ## Some CSS issues

 I ran into more than a few issues in CSS relating to different behaviour across browsers.
-Chrome came out on top of this one with no major issues to report, but I did elect to use an inherited grid instead of subgrid, as [support is still pretty fresh](https://caniuse.com/?search=subgrid), so I'll give it another year or two.
+Chrome came out on top of this one with no major issues to report, but I did elect to use an inherited grid instead of subgrid, as [support is still pretty fresh](https://caniuse.com/?search=subgrid), so I’ll give it another year or two.

 ### Safari